ks-vijai/weather-application/README.md

 # weather-application
-The first website with responsiveness
+The first website of mine created with responsiveness using HTML,CSS